pickledslugs/MEP-network-analysis/README.md

 # Maritime Personnel Competency Correspondence analysis
-Network analysis of maritime personnel FGOS competencies correspondence with the STCW code based on MSUN higher educational programs:
+Network analysis of maritime personnel competencies correspondence with the STCW code based on MSUN higher educational programs:
 - 26.05.05 (Navigation),
 - 26.05.06 (Operation of ship power plants),
 - 26.05.07 (Operation of ship electrical and automation equipment)

-pdf folder contains educational programs for specialties listed above csv folder contains data for graph building both general and separated by ed. programs competency_extractor.py by default extracts competencies (УК, ОПК, ПК) from OOP pdf files in /pdf to csv documents in /extracted
+pdf folder contains educational programs for specialties listed above data folder contains data for graph building in Gephi competency_extractor.py by default extracts competencies (УК, ОПК, ПК) from OOP pdf files in /pdf to csv documents in /extracted
 Extractor functionality can be customised: